hortonworks/registry/docker/README.md

 which underlying database to use to store the data.
 All the containers are connected with the private network.

-To connect with the schema registry app, copy the `krb5.conf` from `/tmp/kdc-registry` directory and paste it in `/etc` directory in your machine.
-All the keytabs are stored under `/tmp/kdc-registry/keytabs` directory.
+To connect with the schema registry app, copy the krb5.conf and keytabs from the `$(pwd)/secrets` directory (where pwd denotes ~/registry/docker directory) and paste it to respective directories [OR] point those files using the System property.
+(-Djava.security.auth.login.config=path/abc_jaas.conf, -Djava.security.krb5.conf=path/krb5.conf)

 ### Stop the container